Skip to content

 UPCH stands as a prominent leader in the field of oral health, not only within Peru but also across South America.
 Their dedication to excellence and innovation has earned them recognition as a trailblazer in dental education and research.

 UPCH’s commitment to advancing oral health extends beyond borders.
 The university actively collaborates with institutions and universities from around the world, fostering international partnerships that drive progress in dental science and education.
-This global perspective enriches the learning experience for students and ensures that UPCH remains at the forefront of advancements in oral health, benefitting not only their local community but the broader international dental community as well.
+This global perspective enriches the learning experience for students and ensures that UPCH remains at the forefront of advancements in oral health, benefiting not only their local community but the broader international dental community as well.

 Post categories: News